Internet-Draft | SPICE SD-CWT | June 2025 |

 claim is a Salted Disclosed Claim, consisting of a per-disclosure random salt, the claim name, and claim value.¶

-This is represented in CBOR pretty printed formal as follows (end of line comments and spaces inserted for clarity):¶
+This is represented in CBOR pretty-printed format as follows (with end-of-line comments and spaces inserted for clarity):¶

-The SHA-256 hash (the hash algorithm identified in the sd_alg
+The cryptographic hash, using the hash algorithm identified by the sd_alg

-protected header field) of that bytes string is the Digested Salted Disclosed Claim (in hex).
+header parameter in the protected headers, of that byte string is the Digested Salted Disclosed Claim (shown in hex).

 The digest value is included in the payload in a redacted_claim_keys

-field for a Redacted Claim Key (in this example), or in a named array for a Redacted Claim Element (ex: for a redacted claim element of inspection_dates
+field for a Redacted Claim Key (in this example), or in a named array for a Redacted Claim Element (for example, for the redacted claim element of inspection_dates

 ).¶